 - What horse riding discipline is she interested in?

 - What kinds of apparel and gear does she own already?

-Also, while horse-obsessed teens love all-things-horses, they tend to be selective about the items they prefer and choose for themselves.
+While horse-obsessed teens love all-things-horses, they tend to be selective about the items they prefer.
 Just as normal teens have a preferred style, horsey teens will have developed their own style.
-If you have noticed that your horsey teen tends to favor a particular style (e.g. colorful, blingy, classic), be sure to choose items with that vibe.
+If you’ve noticed that your horsey teen tends to favor a particular style (e.g. colorful, blingy, classic), be sure to choose items with that vibe.

 Knowing these things beforehand will help you wow your gift recipient.
 If you don’t know the answers to these questions, fear not — enlist the help of the teen’s family members, horse trainer, or barn friends to be sure you’re on the right track.

 Many teenage girls who love horses aren’t actually able to do much (if any) riding yet.
 Finances, transportation, and other constraints can make it hard to carve out quality horse time.
 That said, you can still give them equine-related gifts that they’ll love — and that can help them prepare for future riding opportunities.

 Horse books make great gifts.
 Why?
 Because they mentally immerse the reader in a world that is exactly what they crave — all about horses!
 You can choose from a wide assortment of informational horse books, or a vast collection of fictional horse stories.